tomkadwill/tomkadwill.github.io/_posts/2018-01-02-setting-up-a-heroku-project-with-separate-staging-and-master-apps.markdown

 ---
 layout:     post
 title:      "Setting Up A Heroku Project With Separate Staging And Master Apps"
 date:       2018-01-02 13:12:00 +0000
+comments:   true
 tags:       books
 ---

 Recently I started working on a new project, which had a separate staging and production Heroku app.
 The project didn't have much documentation so I needed to figure out how to manage staging and production deploys.
 Here is what I did: